 Knotweed Help is a trading style of Cobleys Solicitors, set up with the intention of bridging the gap between those struggling with Japanese Knotweed and the laws that have been put in place to help them.

 Knotweed Help is driven by a dedicated team of expert solicitors who have built up years of experience working within a variety of legal industries.
-The team is led by Paolo Martini, a solicitor with 12 years of high-level legal experience dealing with a large volume of cases across the civil litigation landscape.
+The team is led by Paolo Martini, a solicitor with 30 years of high-level legal experience.

 We’re also happy to share the testimonials of previous clients we’ve worked with, including Barbara’s here: